austinauyeung/covid-classifier/README.md

 siamese:
   Siamese and traditional networks for chest x-ray decease classification using vgg16 networks pretrained on ImageNet database.

-covidImageLoad2.py:

-Joseph Paul Cohen and Paul Morrison and Lan Dao COVID-19 image data collection (avaliable: https://github.com/ieee8023/covid-chestxray-dataset).

-covidImageLoad3.py:
+covidImageLoad2.py: Relabels the the files in the COVID-19 dataset by their class and patient ID number (avaliable: https://github.com/ieee8023/covid-chestxray-dataset).

+covidImageLoad3.py: Relabels the the files in the NIH dataset by their class and patient ID number (avaliable: https://www.kaggle.com/nih-chest-xrays/data)